www.crexi.com - The Commercial Real Estate Exchange

 An angled view of downtown Salt Lake City

-• The median age in Salt Lake City is 32.5 years, slightly younger than the national median
+• The median age in Salt Lake City is 33.2, which is just slightly higher than the overall figure for Utah.

 A drone view of Brigham Young University's Salt Lake City campus